Steve Kilbey: Art

 In addition to his other creative outlets, Kilbey is an artist who has shown at least two exhibits in the United States.
-A collection of his paintings have been released as a tarot deck called The Tarot of the Time Being.
+A collection of his paintings are shown on his website The Time Being and his social media.
+He has an exhibition in Australia called Amphibia.

 Personal life

 Kilbey resides in Australia, with his partner Rachel.
 He has also lived in Stockholm, Sweden and Los Angeles.
 Kilbey has twin daughters (Elektra and Miranda) with Karin Jansson, his ex-girlfriend.
 Elektra and Miranda have a popular dream pop duo called Say Lou Lou and record in their homeland of Sweden.

-He also has a second set of twins, as well as another daughter.

 Drug use

 As documented in the authorised biography No Certainty Attached (written with Kilbey's involvement), Kilbey was dependent on the drug heroin during the 1990s, an aspect of the musician's personal life that was mostly hidden until Kilbey was arrested on a drug-related charge in 1999 in New York City.
 Kilbey eventually ceased using the drug after a period of detoxification in 2000.
 In a 2012 interview, Kilbey reflected on his personal history: "I also have a lot of regret that I didn't do it better, that I wasn't a better person, that I wasn't nicer to people or make better records and that at times I would slack off and just do any old thing.
 I wish I hadn't made so many mistakes with the drugs."

 Kilbey stated that he wrote most songs of his while under the influence of marijuana, as it helps him cope with his Asperger syndrome or autism.
 "Pot allows my mind to do the things it wants to do, which is freely associate", he said.

 Kilbey then participated in an interview for journalist and writer Andrew McMillen's 2014 book Talking Smack: Honest Conversations About Drugs, as well as a July 2014 feature interview with McMillen for the Australian newspaper.
 Kilbey explained in an article that he was introduced to the drug by now-deceased Australian musician Grant McLennan, of Brisbane band The Go-Betweens, during the recording period for a new project named Jack Frost.
 "It came right out of the blue...
 It [heroin] was the last thing on my mind.
 I went, 'Oh, here's $100, get me some too.'
 No one had ever offered it to me up until then.
 All the other drugs you might get offered but no one ever says, 'Hey, want some heroin?'
 It's not like that.
 If you've got a stash, you don't offer it.
 You don't really go around turning other people on.
 It's not the sort of thing you advertise."